-- 1. If the grievant and the Union are not satisfied with the disposition in Step Two, the Union may forward the grievance to the Department of Association Relations within 10 duty days of receiving the Step Two response, or within 10 duty days of the deadline for the Step Two response, if none was received, for processing.
+- 1. If the grievant and the Union are not satisfied with the disposition in Step Two, the Union may forward the grievance to the OEELR within 10 duty days of receiving the Step Two response, or within 10 duty days of the deadline for the Step Two response, if none was received, for processing.
 If the grievance is referred within the time limits, a meeting shall be scheduled to discuss the grievance.
-The superintendent or his/her designee shall preside over the meeting on behalf of the employer.
+The superintendent or their designee shall preside over the meeting on behalf of the employer.
 The superintendent/designee shall have 10 duty days from the date of the meeting to respond to the Union and the grievant. - 2.
-A grievance may be filed for a group of unit members at Step Three if the president or designee of SEIU Local 500 and the director of association relations agree that the authority to resolve the grievance does not exist at Step One or Step Two.
+A grievance may be filed for a group of unit members at Step Three if the president or designee of SEIU Local 500 and the associate superintendent of OEELR agree that the authority to resolve the grievance does not exist at Step One or Step Two.